mschermann/msis2629fall2017_lab_sessions/README.md

-# msis2629fall2017_lab_sessions
+# Lab Session Material

-Lab Session Data, Materials, Solutions
+Clone this repository to get access to the lab Session data, mterials, and solutions.